rosafilgueira/Spark_EDDIE_TextMining/README.md

 ### Launching the *Spark-Pi* Application

-Via a PBS-job, which acts as the driver:
+Via a SGE-job, which acts as the driver:

 	qsub spark-driver-Pi.job